Esri/arcgis-js-vscode-snippets/README.md

 This extension adds a new option to the activity bar that lets you quickly browse and insert built-in and custom snippets:

 <img src="./images/snippets-viewer.gif" width="700px" alt="Intelissense demo"/>

-### Configuration

-If you want to create you own custom snippets you can do so.
-Read [about User defined snippets in Visual Studio official documentation](https://code.visualstudio.com/docs/editor/userdefinedsnippets#_create-your-own-snippets).

-If you do so, please consider [contributing to this repository](#contributing) or join [other developers sharing their snippets](#community-snippets).

 ## Snippets available